 Occasionally, especially on opening and closing days, you will have direct contact with parents.
-During these times you may be the only contact that the parent has with camp personnel, and the reputation of Merri-Mac and Timberlake rests solely in your hands.
-Be the first to introduce yourself and mention that you are their daughter's or son's cabin Counselor or C.I.T. or an Activity Director.
-If you know something nice about their son or daughter, say it.
+During these times you may be the only contact that the parent has with camp personnel, and the reputation of camp rests solely in your hands.
+Be the first to introduce yourself and mention that you are their son's counselor or C.I.T. or an Activity Director.
+If you know something nice about their son, say it.
 In any event, thank them for sharing their child with us.

 Remember that the parents have entrusted their most precious possession to us.
 Let them know that you appreciate this and help them feel secure in their trust.

-Beyond opening and closing day procedures, no staff should initiate contact with a camper's parents without prior permission from the Directors.
+Beyond opening and closing day procedures, no staff should initiate contact with a camper's parents without prior permission from the directors.
 In the event a parent contacts a staff member, the staff member needs to have appropriate central staff talk with them.